adriaalcala/prots2net/README.md

 ## Extra System Requirements
-In order to use blast locally, blast have to be installed locally.
+In order to use blast locally, blast must to be installed locally.
 Instructions can be found in https://www.ncbi.nlm.nih.gov/books/NBK52640/ .